fpclass/lecture20/README.md

-# lecture20
+# Lecture: Sequential composition

-Code shown in the 20th lecture
+Code shown in the CS141 lecture on sequential composition.